matt-goldman/matt-goldman.github.io/_posts/2023-08-01-2023-local-apple-signin.md

 date:   2023-08-01 00:00:00 +1000
 image:  /images/sign-in-apple.jpg
 tags:   mobile maui ui
-categories: [.NET, Auth, Apple, Authentication, iOS, iPadOS, macOS, Mobile, DNS, openssl]
+categories: [.NET, Auth, Apple, Authentication, iOS, iPadOS, macOS, Mobile, DNS, openssl, OIDC, OAuth]
 ---

 Sign-in with Apple is a great way to authenticate users in your web and mobile apps.
 Apple get a lot right about single sign-on (SSO), and while some people remain apprehensive about tying their identity to a third party, Apple offer a lot of privacy and security features that make it a compelling option.
 And, of course, many people already have an Apple ID and prefer to use that for authentication than tying their identity to a social media platform.

 Setting up Sign-In with Apple can be tricky.
-On the surface, it uses a few approaches that are similar to OIDC, but it has a few quirks that can make getting it up and running a little frustrating.
+On the surface, it uses a few approaches that are similar to [OIDC](https://openid.net/), but it has a few quirks that can make getting it up and running a little frustrating.
 One of these is that they don't allow `localhost` as a callback URL, and this presents a challenge for testing in your local development environment.
 In this post, I'll show you how to work around this limitation, and test Sign-in with Apple in your local development environment.

 ## Apple Setup